wilfredinni/javascript-cheatsheet/docs/cheatsheet/functions.md

   </base-disclaimer-content>
 </base-disclaimer>

-A function in JavaScript is a block of organized, reusable code that is used to perform a single, related action.
+A function is a block of organized, reusable code that is used to perform a single, related action.
 Functions provide better modularity for your application and a high degree of code reusing.

 ## Function Declaration

 A function declaration in JavaScript is a way to define a function.
 It's also known as a function statement.
 The function keyword is used, followed by the name of the function, a list of parameters in parentheses, and the function body enclosed in curly braces.

-Here's an example of a function declaration:

 ```javascript
 function greet() {